mvolkmann/blog/src/smalltalk.md

 multipleArgBlock := [:a :b | a * b].
 ```

-The `value` message evaluates a block and
+Blocks support several messages that evaluate the block
-returns the value of its final expression.
+whose names begin with `value`.
-It can provide zero to four arguments.
+These message enable providing zero to four arguments.
-For blocks with more than four parameters,
+For blocks with more than four parameters, send the message
-pass them in an array using `#valueWithArguments:`.
+`#valueWithArguments:` and an array holding all the arguments.
 For example:

 ```smalltalk